 5 Tips for Moving During the Holidays

 The holidays are not often seen as an ideal time to move.
-Relocating coupled with obligations to family and friends, cold weather and added holiday expenses can make the already stressful process of moving seem even more daunting.
+Relocating coupled with obligations to family and friends, cold weather, and added holiday expenses can make the already stressful process of moving to seem even more daunting.
 Not to worry, we put together some great tips for navigating a move during the holiday season allowing you to move to a new home and even enjoy the festivities in the process.

 1. Take Time to Plan:

 Hiring a moving company for a move during the holiday season is the best way to make the process that much easier.
 Begin reaching out to companies at least 3-4 weeks in advance.
 After all, movers have holiday obligations too so planning out your move and confirming it beforehand is the best way to make sure it goes off without a hitch.

 One often-overlooked advantage of moving during the holidays is that it’s considered off-peak season allowing you to save money that will be more than welcome when shopping for family and friends.
 Part of this planning process also involves packing.
 Take some time every day to pack things beginning with non-essential items and gradually moving up to the things you use on a daily basis as move day comes closer.
 A good plan is invaluable when pulling off a holiday move, and it will also allow you to enjoy the festivities during downtime.

 2. Don’t Forego the Holidays Completely